Chris Angela Nelson

 What I do

-I am a K'awaika and Diné Assistant Professor in the Morgridge College of Education - Higher Education Department.
+I am an Associate Professor in the Morgridge College of Education - Higher Education Department.
+I am the first tribally enrolled Indigenous woman to achieve tenure at the University of Denver.

 Specialization(s)